MazinCE/Veecom/README.md

-	The original RISC-V Computer was intended to be a practical approach for understanding computer organization and architecture with the help of RISC-V ISA, however the design was overly complicated and hard to understand, a matter of fact, understanding how the CPU works will require hours of reverse engineering work, worse yet, the main memory moudule was unnecessarily large being 128MB in size divide as 8(eight) 16MB sized banks and most of all no documentation.
+	The original RISC-V Computer was intended to be a practical approach for understanding computer organization and architecture with the help of RISC-V ISA, however the design was overly complicated and hard to understand in fact understanding how the CPU works will require hours of reverse engineering work, worse yet, the main memory moudule was unnecessarily large being 128MB in size divide as 8(eight) 16MB sized banks and most of all no documentation.